scrabbletank/farhome-rules/monstroustreasure.md

 ___

 ***Spellcaster.*** This creature has 3 proficiency in Curse spells.
-They are a 4th level caster with 17 mana and have a codex with the following spells: _Eldritch Blast, Hex, Quicken, Apathy, Shifting-Image, Invisibility_.
+They are a 4th level spellcaster with 17 mana and have a codex with the following spells: _Eldritch Blast, Hex, Quicken, Apathy, Shifting-Image, Invisibility_.

 **Actions**